athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 - monthly-car-sales.csv^4

-Save the file with the filenamemonthly-car-sales.csvin your current working directory.
+Save the file with the filename `monthly-car-sales.csv` in your current working directory.

 The dataset has 9 years, or 108 observations.
 We will use the last year